coreinfrastructure/best-practices-badge/doc/security.md

    unless they are marked as safe.
    This greatly reduces the risk of mistakes leading to XSS vulnerabilities.
 4. Insecure Direct Object References.
-   The only supported direct object references are for publicly-available objects (stylesheets, etc.).
+   The only supported direct object references are for publicly available objects (stylesheets, etc.).
    All other requests go through routers and controllers, which determine what may be accessed.